 The ambiance at Flour Box Tea Room, from the friendly staff, Victorian furnishings, fresh flowers, and fancy china, will immediately impress you.
 One bite of the finger sandwiches, Palmier, or savory scone with clotted cream and jam, and you will be in love.
 The quiche is quite fabulous, too.

-Mast General is a 100+-year-old chain department store found around the South.
-Here, you’ll find retro goods and toys, upscale outerwear, t-shirts, and fun cards and trinkets.
+Mast General is a 100+-year-old Southern chain department store where you’ll find retro goods and toys, upscale outerwear, t-shirts, fun cards, and trinkets.
 My favorite parts of the nostalgic store are the old-fashioned candies, such as Zotz, Goo Goo Clusters, and old-fashioned sugar stick candy.

-Other fun offerings in Winston Salem, North Carolina, include the following, but unfortunately time didn’t permit to experience them all.
+Other fun offerings in Winston Salem, North Carolina, include the following: Silvermoon Saloon, Bailey Park, Trade Street, Winston Cup Museum, and the Old Tobacco Warehouses.
+Unfortunately, time didn’t permit me to experience them all.

 Pin This Post For Later